a0a7/duo-spoofer/README.md

 Privacy
 -------
-Auto 2FA syncs its Duo Mobile device information to your browser's account, meaning it's accessible to all browsers that the user is signed into if their sync preferences support extensions/add-ons (this is usually on by default).
-This is convenient for most users, as wherever they log in, they still have Auto 2FA with them to log in through their Duo Mobile account.
-However, this setting allows your Duo Mobile account to be at risk if your browser account is compromised (see [Security](#security)).
-You can disable syncing in your browser's settings.
+Auto 2FA stores its Duo Mobile device information encrypted in local browser storage.
+This means your device data stays on the specific browser/device where you activated it and is not synchronized across different browsers or devices.
+The encryption uses AES-GCM with a key derived from browser-specific characteristics, providing reasonable protection for local storage.

+Your device information is no longer synced across devices for security reasons.
+If you want to use Auto 2FA on multiple devices, you'll need to activate it separately on each one, or use the export/import feature to manually transfer your encrypted data.

 No information created by this extension is sent anywhere but to Duo Mobile, and there are no outside servers involved.
-However, your Duo Mobile device information can be exported in settings.
-Do not send your data to anyone!
-This is strictly for manually transferring login data to other private machines.
+However, your Duo Mobile device information can still be exported in settings for backup or manual transfer purposes.
+Do not send your exported data to anyone!
+This is strictly for backing up or manually transferring login data to other private machines you own.

 ----------------
 Here are repositories that helped make Auto 2FA possible or achieve similar purposes: